 The worst aspect of the game is scouring a scene for clues, which can be time-consuming and boring.
 Still, Jurassic Park fans will like the idea of being able to revisit the original island and play a part in their own movie.
 Even if it's never clear how much impact you're having on events, it's a fun ride all the same.

 Lego Jurassic World

-.
+I encountered one spectacular glitch that literally launched my raptor into the stratosphere!
+I watched in surreal amazement as he floated back down to his virtual world.
+I would complain about that if it wasn't so awesome.
 Despite its glaring flaws I don't hate Lego Jurassic World.
 I like how it recreates the movie storylines and there's always something new to do and see.
 Little kids will probably spend countless hours collecting all the cogs and hidden items.
-Best of all, that snooty brunette assistant gets eaten in this game
+Best of all, that snooty brunette assistant gets eaten in this game too.

 I enjoyed Jurassic Park Operation Genesis (Xbox, 2003) just fine, so what the hell?!
 Jurassic World: Evolution has the most intriguing premise and all this cutting-edge technology, so why does it feel like homework?
 Right from the start I had issues simply providing power to my buildings.
 This feels like one of those PC games ported to consoles.
 PC gamers are willing to put up with a lot of crap, like bad user interfaces, microscopic icons, hazy objectives, and steep learning curves.